-Over the past two years, there has been significant movement surrounding racial justice and the impact that racism and discrimination have on systemic societal issues.
+Over the past several years, there has been significant movement surrounding racial justice and the impact that racism and discrimination have on systemic societal issues.
 This has sparked internal conversation at Mosaic and we have decided to no longer use the terms “slavery,” or “modern-day slavery” to describe human trafficking.

 We understand that words hold power and we believe that the use of slavery in describing human trafficking is problematic since the term minimizes and shifts focus away from the history of slavery in the United States.
 We agree with the National Survivor Network, in “that slavery and trafficking are two different experiences that may correlate and have similar structural concepts but are not the same.” https://nationalsurvivornetwork.org/wp-content/uploads/2019/08/NSN-HT-Statement.pdf

 In the past, Mosaic has used the term “modern-day slavery,” when referring to human trafficking in our messaging and communications; we now recognize the harm caused by these words and are making a conscious effort to change our dialogue.
 Not only do we find using these phrases harmful to describe human trafficking, but in most cases it is not accurate to compare the experience of human trafficking to the institution of slavery in the United States.

 Human trafficking is a harrowing crime that involves the use of force, fraud or coercion to obtain some type of labor or commercial sex act.
 Whereas slavery was a legal institution in the United States from the 16th – 19th century.
 Although slavery is horrific, wrong and now seen as a dark and horrific part of American history, at the time, it was a legal and accepted part of American society.